graphql-python/graphql-core/README.md

 Also note that GraphQL fields must be passed as a `GraphQLField` object explicitly.
 Similarly, GraphQL arguments must be passed as `GraphQLArgument` objects.

-A more complex example is included in the top level [tests](tests) directory.
+A more complex example is included in the top-level [tests](tests) directory.

 Then, serve the result of a query against that type schema.